Best Things to Do in Essaouira: Complete Guide to the City’s Top Attractions

 It’s one of those simple moments that stay in your memory long after the trip.

-Walk the Ramparts at Skala de la Ville
+Best Things to Do in Essaouira: Walk the Skala de la Ville Ramparts

 Follow the sea walls and you reach Skala de la Ville, the old bastion lined with cannons.